U.S. Department of State Seal

 Because the Kyrgyz Republic is party to the Hague Adoption Convention, children from the Kyrgyz Republic must meet the requirements of the Convention in order to be eligible for intercountry adoption.
 For example, the adoption may take place only if the competent authorities of the Kyrgyz Republic have determined that placement of the child within the Kyrgyz Republic has been given due consideration and that an intercountry adoption is in the child’s best interests.

-In addition to qualifying as a Convention adoptee under U.S. immigration law, a child must meet the following requirements of the Kyrgyz Republic:
+In addition to qualifying as a Convention adoptee under U.S. immigration law, the child must also meet the following requirements imposed by the Kyrgyz Republic:

-• A prospective adoptive child must be declared eligible for intercountry adoption by the MoSD.
-A minor child may be adopted if the parent(s)
+• A prospective adoptive child must be declared eligible for intercountry adoption by the MoLSM.
+A minor child may be adopted if the parent(s):

 • Are dead.